D04: The Role of a Lietime

 OVERTHINKING WRITER: I have an idea.

-[The overthinking writer uncaps the marker and scribbles furiously on the whiteboard, erasing writer 3's ideas.]
+[The overthinking writer uncaps the marker and scribbles furiously on the whiteboard]

-OVERTHINKING WRITER: Okay, so maybe in Act One, the protagonist is actually the antagonist.
-So the whole time, the audience is like, I believe in the protagonist.
-So by the movie ends, it ends.
-I don't know.
-Maybe someone dies?
+OVERTHINKING WRITER: [panicked, stuttering] O-okay, so maybe in Act One, the protagonist is actually the antagonist.
+So the whole time, the audience is like, "ahh, I believe in the protagonist!"
+So by the movie’s ends—ends.
+I don't know, maybe someone dies?

 SHAE: GOOD_E, watch this.